martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 Desk pool accounts, known as **'workspaces'** in Exchange, are slightly different from room accounts.
 The capacity of a desk pool represents the number of seats in that pool and is set by the admin.
 The pool can be reserved by multiple users at the same time until all seats (the capacity) are taken.
 For example, the capacity on a desk pool is set to 2.
 User A and User B are both able to reserve it from 8am to 5pm, and the remaining capacity will be 0.
 This means that a third user won't be able to reserve it between 8am and 5pm.

-To create a desk pool account, you'll need to set up the workspace resource account in Exchange.
+To create a desk pool account, you need to set up the workspace resource account in Exchange.
 We recommend following the steps outlined in [Configure desk booking](/microsoft-365/places/configure-desk-booking?branch=main#configure-desk-pools).

 After you create the account, allow 24 to 48 hours for the account to appear in Outlook, Teams, and Teams Rooms Pro Management Portal.